- What is breast implant revision surgery?

 Double Bubble Deformity

 A double bubble can be the result of several different scenarios, each requiring a different surgical technique to repair it.
-Common causes of a double bubble include: an implant that is too large for the breast, an implant that sits too high on the chest with the gland “falling off” the implant, a tight breast in the lower pole often seen with tuberous deformities, and from a capsular contracture.
+Common causes of a double bubble include: an implant that is too large for the breast, an implant that sits too high on the chest with the gland “falling off” the implant, a tight breast in the lower pole often seen with tuberous deformities, and from a contracture.
 Correction of this problem is dependent on the cause.
-If the implant is too large for the base diameter of the breast, a smaller implant can be used or the lower breast pole can be released by making radial cuts in the gland.
-If the implant sits too high because of inadequate release of the pectoralis muscle, then the muscle can be released a bit more.
-If the breast is still “falling off” the implant, then a breast lift may be necessary.
-If the breast is tuberous and the lower pole is tight then radial cuts along the lower breast pole can potentially improve this situation.
-If a capsular contracture is causing the double bubble, then a capsule excision may help.
-Of course, variations of all these techniques may be necessary in certain scenarios.
+If the implant used during the initial breast augmentation is too large for the base diameter of the breast, a smaller implant can be used or the lower breast pole can be released by making radial cuts in the gland to expand around the implant.
+If the initial breast augmentation implant sits too high because of inadequate release of the pectoralis muscle, then the breast augmentation revision procedure will include releasing this muscle a bit more.
+If the breast is still “falling off” the implant, then your plastic surgeon may decide to perform a breast lift.
+If the breast is tuberous and the lower pole is tight then radial cuts along the lower breast pole during breast revision can potentially improve this situation.
+If a contracture is causing the double bubble, then a capsule excision may help.
+Of course, variations of all these breast augmentation revision techniques may be necessary to help you achieve the desired size, shape, and natural looking results.

-When the pocket becomes too large either from over dissection or over time with expansion, the implants can fall off to the sides when the patient is lying down.
+When the pocket becomes too large either from over dissection or over time with expansion, the initial breast implants can fall off to the sides when the patient is lying down.
 Treatment of this deformity can be accomplished by performing a capsulorrhaphy (capsule tightening procedure) along the lateral chest wall.
 This may include the use of permanent or slowly resorbable sutures, reinforcing part of the capsule to itself, or reinforcing the repair with ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell).
+All your breast augmentation revision procedures are performed under general anesthesia.
+During your consultation, NYC breast surgery Dr. Wallach will discuss the best options with you to help you get the breast enhancement you desire.

 This is almost the opposite to lateralization of the implants.
-This is when the medial or sternal area of the pocket is either over dissected during surgery or over time stretches.
+This is when the medial or sternal area of the pocket is either over dissected during breast surgery or over time stretches.
 The implant migrates toward the sternum and the cleavage becomes crowded or lost.
 This is more common with subglandular implant placement.
-Correction of this deformity can be accomplished by creating a submuscular pocket, or performing a capsulorrhaphy, which can include reinforcing the capsule and/or inserting an ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell).
+Correction of this deformity can be accomplished by a breast revision plastic surgery procedure that creates a submuscular pocket, or by performing a capsulorrhaphy, which can include reinforcing the capsule and/or inserting an ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell).

-Visibility of the implant through the skin is often a sign of rippling.
-This is a result of the thin soft tissue covering the implant most often due to the patient being very thin or having undergone many previous breast surgeries.
-The goal is to provide better soft tissue coverage over the implant if possible.
+Visibility of the implant through the skin post breast augmentation is often a sign of rippling.
+This is a result of the thin soft tissue covering the implant most often due to the patient being very thin or having undergone many previous breast enhancement surgeries.
+The goal of the revision breast surgery is to provide better soft tissue coverage over the implant if possible.
 If the implant is in a subglandular pocket, placing it in a submuscular pocket may help.
-If the implant is saline filled, sometimes over-filling the implant will remove the ridging of the implant and therefore improve the rippling.
-Usually the goal is to provide more soft tissue coverage so fat grafting can sometimes be helpful, as well as inserting an ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell) over the implant in the rippling areas.
+In case of a saline implant, sometimes over-filling the implant will remove the ridging of the implant and therefore improve the rippling.
+Usually the goal of the revision breast surgery is to provide more soft tissue coverage so fat grafting can sometimes be helpful, as well as inserting an ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell) over the implant in the rippling areas.

-If you would like more information about New York Plastic Surgeon Dr. Wallach and his success with New York City Revision Breast Augmentation procedures, we hope that you will not hesitate to contact our Manhattan offices at (212) 257-3263 or by mail at 1049 5th Avenue, Suite 2D in New York, NY 10028; or using our contact form to request additional details.
+If you would like more information about and his success with New York City NYC Breast Revision procedures, we hope that you will not hesitate to contact our Manhattan offices at (212) 257-3263 or by mail at 1049 5th Avenue, Suite 2D in New York, NY 10028; or using our to request additional details.

 Revision Breast Augmentation Frequently Asked Questions